MSc Medical Art

-A dynamic collaboration between the Centre for Anatomy and Human Identification and Duncan of Jordanstone College of Art and Design, the MSc’s in Medical Art and Forensic Art and Facial Imaging are professional masters programmes where students study a number of shared modules as well as modules designed specifically for either chosen concentration.
-The programmes have been developed in response to the need for the provision of support for the satisfactory transition from undergraduate study to the establishment of professional practice within contemporary forensic and medical art fields.
-They recognises that in common with many academic areas of study students who have successfully completed a first degree need further specialised training in order to enter the world of work.
-In addition, professionals within the UK police force or NHS require qualification, validation expansion, and specialisation of their skills to conform with medico-legal procedures and for registration with professional bodies.
+The MSc in Medical Art at the University of Dundee is a dynamic collaboration between the Centre for Anatomy and Human Identification (CAHID) and Duncan of Jordanstone College of Art and Design (DJCAD).
+The MSc in Medical Art is professional masters programmes where students study a number of modules across both art and anatomy.
+The programme has been developed in response to the need for the provision of support for the satisfactory transition from undergraduate study to the establishment of professional practice within contemporary medical art fields.
+The programme recognises that in common with many academic areas of study, students who have successfully completed a first degree need further specialised training in order to enter the world of work.

-Both programmes aim to produce professionals who can work at the leading edge of the genres and will provide a supportive environment to nurture innovative and creative ideas whilst working closely with relevant professional bodies and industry experts.
+The programme aim to produce professionals who can work at the leading edge of the genre and will provide a supportive environment to nurture innovative and creative ideas whilst working closely with relevant professional bodies and industry experts.

 Semester 1 (60 credits)

-Both programmes share a common first semester, before specialising from semester two.
-In semester 1 the focus is on learning anatomy through dissection, prosecution study, illustration and facial sculpture and applying this to life art practice.
-Students will also be introduced to research methods and conduct a journal review.
+In semester one the focus is on learning anatomy through hands on prosecution and cadaver study, observational drawing, and anatomical illustration.
+Students are also introduced to research methods and conduct a journal review.

 Semester 2 (60 credits)